sjaehn/BOops/README.md

 ### Quickstart

-1) Add an effect by clicking on the [+] symbol.
+1) Add an effect by clicking on the [+] symbol below "Fx".
-2) Click on the menu symbol left to the effect name to change the effect
+2) Click on the menu symbol left to the effect name to change the effect.
 3) Set a pattern right to the effect name to define the timepoint(s) to apply the effect on the incoming audio signal.
 4) Continue with point 1 to add another effects.
-Change the order of the effects by clicking on the respective symbol.
+Change the order of the effects by dragging the effect or by clicking on the respective symbol.

 ### User interface